whosonfirst/flamework-api/README.OAUTH.ONEDOTFIVE.md

 Or: "stateless" applications (or "single-page JS" applications)

-* This endpoint is controlled by a feature flag; not required to be implemented
+* Not required to be implemented.
+This is helper glue for stateless applications.

+* Functions only as a way for stateless apps to retrieve a TTL-restricted grasshopper key and TTL-restricted auth token using a separate endpoint, like `/oauth1.5/grasshopper/'

 * Everything must be done over SSL